MultifactorLab/multifactor-selfservice-portal/README.md

 - Configuration of the second authentication factor by the end-user;
 - User's password change (available only after the second-factor confirmation);
 - Single Sign-On for corporate applications;
-- Supports Active Directory and other ldap directories.
+- Supports Active Directory and other ldap directories;
+- Supports captcha verification before user's login.

 The portal is designed to be installed and operated within the corporate network perimeter.
 > :warning: The Linux version of the MultiFactor SelfService Portal does not support Cyrillic passwords.